 “Perhaps people fixate on execution (‘doing what’s required’) instead of finishing up strategy (‘choosing the direction’) because it’s easier to see progress during execution than during strategy formation and development.”

 You keep going back for information because information tends to give you a relatively tidy to-do list.
+You ask questions that fill up your task list.
 You complete the tasks and that means you’re hopefully doing something right.

 How do you want to connect with the right people?

 Forget about learning specific tactics for a while and consider the type of relationship you want to have with your clients.
 Think about how you want them to feel.
 Factor in how you’re best able to help them get results.